fabioaromanini/passei-direto-tech-challenge/README.md

 ## Trigger

-This pipeline is triggered by sending a message in a SNS topic named `dev-triggerEtl`.
-Once you do it, data will be available in a Athena database called `dev-students-datamart` in a few minutes.
+This pipeline is triggered by sending a message in a SNS topic named `dev-trigger-etl`.
+Once you do it, data will be available in a Athena database called `dev-data-warehouse-database` in a few minutes.

 ## TODO